HRRLW/Final-Project/README.md

 ### 2. Running Models
 You can run the models in any order.
 Each model will automatically load the processed data.

+### 3. Viewing the Project Poster
+The project includes an interactive HTML poster that summarizes the findings:

+1. Open `poster.html` in any modern web browser
+2. The poster presents:
+   - Problem statement and background
+   - Methods and data preprocessing approach
+   - Detailed analysis of each model (Random Forest, LSTM, Moirai Transformer)
+   - Performance metrics and visualizations
+   - Conclusions for each model

+3. To save the poster as PDF:
+   - Open in Chrome or Edge browser
+   - Press Cmd+P (Mac) or Ctrl+P (Windows/Linux)
+   - Select "Save as PDF" option
+   - Choose landscape orientation for best results

 #### Moirai Transformer Model
 ```bash